Suffolk User Forum has worked in coproduction and involvement for many projects, service design and improvement since 2012.

-As part of the preparation for this programme we thought it was important to explain the key things that underpin coproduction through three short films.
-Although written for this programme, the principles and key themes are relevant for all coproduction in mental health.
+As part of our coproduction work we feel it is important to explain the key things that underpin coproduction in three short films.
+Although these were written to support coproduction for suicide prevention, the principles and key themes are relevant for all coproduction in mental health.

 - An introduction to coproduction

 - Understanding power differentials when co producing mental health projects